nrc-cnrc/COVID-US/README.md

-# COVID-US: An Open-Source Open-Access Initiative
+# COVIDx-US: An open-access benchmark dataset of COVID-19 related ultrasound imaging

 The COVID-19 pandemic continues to have a devastating effect on the health and well-being of the global population.
 Apart from the global health crises, the pandemic has also caused significant economic and financial difficulties and socio-physiological implications.
 Effective screening, prognosis, and treatment planning plays a key role in controlling the pandemic.
 A few recent studies highlighted the role of point-of-care ultrasound imaging for COVID-19 screening and prognosis, particularly given its non-invasive nature, widespread global accessibility and availability, and easy-to-sanitize nature.
 Motivated by this and the promise of artificial intelligence tools to aid clinicians, and as part of a large open-source initiative, __[the COVID-Net initiative](https://alexswong.github.io/COVID-Net/)__, we introduce __COVIDx-US__, an open-access benchmark dataset of COVID-19 related ultrasound imaging data that is the largest of its kind.
 The COVIDx-US dataset was curated from multiple sources and its current version consists of __242__ lung ultrasound videos and __29,651__ processed images of patients with COVID-19 infection, non-COVID-19 infection, normal cases, as well as patients with other lung diseases/conditions.
 The dataset was systematically processed and validated specifically for the purpose of building and evaluating artificial intelligence algorithms and models.